thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

-- If this option exists, it will be interpreted as a material coefficient as usal and this option can be a number, a formula or the name of an external `MFront` file.
+- If this option exists, it will be interpreted as a material coefficient as usual and this option can be a number, a formula or the name of an external `MFront` file.
 - If this option does not exist, a suitable variable will be search in the variables defined in the behaviour (static variables, parameters,